michaeluno/php-classmap-generator/README.md

 ## Installation
 ### Composer
-To install using Composer, run
+To install the library using Composer, run

 ```bash
 composer require michaeluno/php-classmap-generator